 In some cases, the medications you take may be the cause of your tooth staining.
 Antibiotics such as tetracycline can cause dark gray or brown stains on the teeth if they are used while the teeth are still forming.
 Likewise, consuming too much fluoride may cause white mottled spots to form on the teeth.
 This type of tooth staining can be extremely difficult to remove.

 Oral trauma may cause the teeth to darken somewhat.
-This is true whether the trauma is cause by accident, or by a dental treatment such as a root canal.
+This includes accidental trauma or root canal treatments.
 In these cases, bleaching may be ineffective.
-If this is so, our dentist may recommend other options to bring the effected tooth back to a more natural color.
+If this is so, our dentist may recommend other options to bring the affected tooth back to a more natural color.
 Bruxism (tooth grinding) may also cause the tooth to become damaged with micro-fractures, making it appear darker around the edges.

 Finally, everyone starts out with a different tooth color.
 These colors naturally range from a yellowish-brown to a somewhat greenish-gray.
 This tooth color will naturally become more intense over time.
 Teeth that begin with a more yellowish tint will usually respond better to bleaching than those who are more greenish-gray.
 In addition, some people have tooth enamel that is more translucent than others.
-If your tooth are more translucent, you may have trouble bleaching the teeth, as they have less of the required pigmentation that is necessary.
-This condition will require a different treatment to whiten the teeth; translucency cannot be corrected through bleaching or whitening.
+If your tooth is more translucent, you may have trouble bleaching the teeth.
+They have less of the required pigmentation that is necessary.
+This condition will require a different treatment to whiten the teeth.
+Bleaching or whitening will not work.

 What are the different tooth whitening treatments?